lwfcoin/lwf-checker/README.md

     },
 ```

-After adding your slavenode IP to your masternode, or your masternode IP to your slavenode config.json.
-While still in the lwf-node directory, make sure to reload LWF with:
+After adding your slavenode IP to your masternode, or your masternode IP to your slavenode config.json and while still in the lwf-node directory, make sure to reload LWF with:

 ```
 ./lwf_manager.bash reload